(504) 475-1000

 A chemical sunscreen is absorbed into the skin and works by absorbing the UV rays and converting them to heat which is released by the skin.
 A physical sunblock deflects the sun’s rays.
 It contains zinc oxide or titanium oxide and is gentle enough that it can be used on children.
 If you have rosacea, use a physical sunscreen only.
 A combination of both types offers the best protection.

 Dr. Zeena is a board-certified, fellowship trained dermatologist and Mohs surgeon.
 At New Orleans Aesthetics you will always receive private, respectful and compassionate care in a state-of-the-art facility.
-If you have concerns about your skin cancer, contact the New Orleans Aesthetics to schedule a consultation.

 At a Glance